EnriqueAguila/Deploy-Kubernetes-using-Con-gMaps-and-Helm/README.md

 ```
 kubectl get deploy,pods,svc
 ```
-Test the cloudacademy-app service by sending a curl request to it.
+Test the kikis-app service by sending a curl request to it.
 In the terminal run the following command:
 ```
 curl -i http://$KIKIS_APP_IP
 ```